julioromano/RxLocation/README.md

 # RxLocation

-An Android Library to get location updates with a nice and clean RxJava API.
+An Android Library to get location updates with a nice and clean [RxJava](https://github.com/ReactiveX/RxJava) API.
 Also takes care of runtime permissions (on Android M+).

+## Features
+ - Transparent management of GoogleApiClient: Connection to GoogleApiClient is automatically opened and closed when needed.
+ - Location permission request (Android M+): Shall the app not have been granted location permission, the permission request dialog will pop-up automatically.
+ - RxJava API: Get one time location updates using rx.Single or continuous location updates using rx.Observable.
+ - Convenient error handling: In case the user doesn't grant location permission an error condition will be issued via rxJava's onError() API.

 ## Installation